openebs/mayastor-docs/quickstart/configure-mayastor.md

 {% endtabs %}

 {% hint style="info" %}
-When following the examples in order to create your own Mayastor Pool\(s\), remember to replace the values for the fields "metadata.name", "spec.node" and "spec.disks" as appropriate to your cluster's intended configuration.
-Note that whilst the "disks" parameter accepts an array of scheme values, the current version of Mayastor supports only one disk device per pool.
+When using the examples given as guides to creating your own pools, remember to replace the values for the fields "metadata.name", "spec.node" and "spec.disks" as appropriate to your cluster's intended configuration.
+Note that whilst the "disks" parameter accepts an array of values, the current version of Mayastor supports only one disk device per pool.
 {% endhint %}

 ### Verify Pool Creation and Status